devlaam/Leucine/README.md

 There are three demo's:
 * Ticker: Runs a stateful actor through some ticks, and at the same time uses Logger actor as an example as well
 * Server: Opens the raw TCP `localhost:8180` port for parallel connections and serves the time for 60 seconds.
-* Crawler: Spawns some actors in a hyarchical fashion and sends messages up and down the pyramid.
+* Crawler: Spawns some actors in a hierarchical fashion and sends messages up and down the pyramid.

 All implementations (JVM,JS,Native) have their own Execution Context so you are isolated from the underlying threading model.
 In an actor you may never block of course, but with `expect` you can handle waiting for external events.